- About Us

-The application will open in September and it must be submitted online by Thursday, Oct.
-31 at 4 p.m. to be considered.
+This application will open in December.
+Applications must be submitted online by Wednesday, April 15 at 4 p.m. to be considered.

 HCCF uses unrestricted funds to meet various community needs.
 From grants to nonprofits for basic human services to large-scale programs such as preschool - these are made possible by using unrestricted funds.
 HCCF is participating in the Lilly Endowment Inc. GIFT VII Challenge in order to bring more unrestricted dollars into our community.